-Investments- Investments are made up of stocks and pooled investment funds and are reported at their fair values in the statement of financial position.
-The fair value of the equities securities are based upon quoted prices in active markets (Level 1 measurements).
+Investments - Investments are made up of pooled investment funds and are reported at their fair values in the statement of financial position.
 The fair value of pooled investment funds are based upon quoted prices for similar securities in active markets (Level 2 measurements).
 Realized and unrealized gains and losses are included in the change in net assets and are included in the statement of activities as net realized and unrealized gains on investments.